-Multiple Returns
+Multiple returns

-Linear-mode Lidar systems allow for the registration of the full waveform, which can be processed to retrieve multiple returns.
+Linear-mode Lidar systems allow for the registration of peaks from various target reflections within the full return waveform, which can be processed to retrieve multiple returns.
 As SPL systems do not capture a continuous wave but count the individual photons instead, such a full waveform is not available.
 However, it is still possible to retrieve multiple returns thanks to the very short channel recovery times of 1.6 nanoseconds.
 This means that the photon counter is reset every 1.6 nanoseconds to count if any new photons return from the beamlet.
 These are then regarded as a new return.
-The result is a true multi-return Lidar system with short inter-return separations.

-SPLs can therefore acquire high-density point clouds of 12 to 30 points per square metre with many returns underneath canopies.
+The result is a true multi-return Lidar system with short inter-return separations of 24 cm.
+As a result, SPLs can acquire high-density point clouds of 12 to 30 points per square metre with many returns underneath canopies.
 The point density varies inversely with the flying height.
 If the flying height is doubled, the covered swath will double, but the point density will be cut in half.
-An SPL instrument flying at 200 knots at 4000m above ground will produce a point density of roughly 20 points per square metre.
+An SPL instrument flying at 200 knots at 4000 m above ground will produce a point density of roughly 20 points per square meter.
 Figure 2 shows an example of a resulting point cloud.
-As the laser uses green light, returns can also be expected underneath semi-porous obscuraties such as vegetation, ground fog and thin cloud during daytime and night-time operations.

-Application Areas
+Application areas

 Linear-mode Lidar remains the industry standard, yet SPL is gaining acceptance for large mapping projects.
-For instance, the US Geological Service 3D Elevation Program, which aims to systematically collect enhanced elevation data in the form of high-quality Lidar data, has employed SPL.
+For instance, the U.S. Geological Service 3D Elevation Program, which aims to systematically collect enhanced elevation data in the form of high-quality Lidar data, has employed SPL.
+The system has proven to meet the accuracy standard for USGS QL1 data, which corresponds to a height precision better than 10 cm for non-vegetated areas.
 Other applications, such as corridor mapping, resource classifications and bathymetry, require more data from each data point, such as robust intensity values or full waveforms.
 These cannot be achieved with SPL, making linear-mode Lidar more appropriate.

-In general, the lower the cost per data point, the greater the number of applications that will emerge to use any type of data.
+In general, the lower the cost per data point is, the greater the number of applications that will emerge to use any type of data.
 Therefore, SPL is particularly well suited to large-area applications where huge numbers of data points are to be acquired.